ahkatlio/QHSO_Basics_of_Qiskit/README.md

 # Quantum Computing with Qiskit

-Welcome to the Quantum High School Organization's Quantum Computing Notebook! 🚀
+**Welcome to the Quantum High School Organization's Quantum Computing Notebook! 🚀**

-This notebook is designed for beginners who want to learn about quantum computing and how to use Qiskit, an open-source quantum computing framework developed by IBM.
+This notebook is your gateway to the exhilarating universe of quantum computing, tailored especially for enthusiastic beginners eager to explore the marvels of this field.
+Here, you'll master the art of leveraging Qiskit, a dynamic open-source quantum computing framework crafted by IBM.

 ## Table of Contents